riandev25/riandev25/README.md

 ### What I'm working at the moment:
 - Learning .NET Ecosystem
 - Looking for connections in the web development industry
-- Currently looking for a role, preferably Frontend/Backend Developer
+- Currently looking for work, preferably Frontend/Backend/Full Stack Developer

 -------------------------------------------